MatthewSmith430/TextProcess/README.md

 # TextProcess
-A collection of functions for processing text data from Web of Science or Scopus
+A collection of functions for processing text data, that can also be used when dealing with text data extratced from Web of Science or Scopus